owenshadburne/Bartholomew/README.md

 ---

-# Lord Bartholomew -- A sentence rewriter for the moder ages
+# Lord Bartholomew -- A sentence rewriter for the modern ages
 #### Created by Giancarlo, Pedro, and Owen